 Ever since the recent news of the Roadmap out of lockdown, we have been getting more requests than ever before for live parties.
 This is the reason why will be reintroducing our Garden Party Package.
 The entire package has been design to adhere to Government Guidelines.
 Even though everything has been designed with social distancing in mind, the party is still super fun and everyone has an amazing experience.
 From our point of view your children will be safe and have a fantastic time.

-A Parents Guide To Planning a Children’s Garden Party During a Pandemic
+Navigating a Pandemic: A Comprehensive Guide for Parents Planning a Children's Garden Party

 However, a lot of parents have been asking for our advice.
 They want to know what they can do when planning the party to ensure everyone is safe and Government Guidelines are followed.
 Because we have had so many requests we have written a blog all about what parents can do to ensure that their child’s birthday party is a massive success even with people’s movements being restricted.